The ‘Needs to Know’

 Continue along the riverbank into the outskirts of Priory Park.
 It will now bear left & on the opposite bank are chalets & moorings.

 13. Cross another footbridge & continue across meadowland to the canoe slalom.
-This was the first artificial one in the UK.
+This was the first artificial course in the UK.
 About 200m before the canoe slalom look for a gap in the trees leading to a footbridge towards the lake.
 If you’ve had a look at the slalom simply retrace your steps

 14. Cross the footbridge into Priory Park itself, where we bear right & follow the edge of the lake (on our left) to its North Eastern corner.
 Now we continue on the path around the edge of the lake where we pick up our own guide again.